 Switch off in the Rauriser Primeval Forest

-Angie and Julia walk through lush green meadows, past ancient ponds, and over small bridges which is a way over fallen trees.
+Angie and Julia walk through lush green meadows, past ancient ponds, and over small bridges that lead over fallen trees.
 With every step deeper into the primeval forest, the mobile phone reception gets worse, until finally they put away their phones and concentrate on the surrounding nature.
 It’s a long hike before the girls meet any other people.
 These, too are en-route in the Rauriser Primeval Forest to taking a deep breath and switching off completely.

 I must really say that this was one of the most beautiful spots in Austria that I’ve ever seen.
 The peaceful, dark green forests, the streams, the mountain huts and the small ponds, lakes and moors. – Julia on julesvogel.com

-The path through the Rauriser Primeval Forest shows not only beautiful nature, but also repeatedly information boards explain the flora and fauna of this magical landscape.
-Hans tells of the various lichens and tree species, and of course, how they carried the boards laboriously into the forest.
+Not only do you come across beautiful nature on the path through the Rauriser Primeval Forest, but also frequent information boards that explain the flora and fauna of this magical landscape.
+Hans tells of the various lichens and tree species, and, of course, how it was a laborious task to carry the boards into the forest.

 The Rauriser Primeval Forest is an area in which you can, if you want, spend some days without getting bored.
-Angie’s and Julia’s tour through the primeval forest took about two hours and then their stomachs growled.
-Thank God that the table in the Bodenhaus Rauris was already richly laid and the two finished off their hike with lovingly prepared dishes (also for Vegans and Vegetarians).
+Angie and Julia’s tour through the primeval forest took about two hours and then their stomachs growled.
+Thank God that the table in the Bodenhaus Rauris was already richly laid and the two finished off their hike with lovingly prepared dishes (also for vegans and vegetarians).

 The Rauriser Primeval Forest – some facts

-- The Rauriser Primveval Forest is located at the end of the Kolm Saigurn Valley.
+- The Rauriser Primeval Forest is located at the end of the Kolm Saigurn Valley.

 - Water walk: 80 dark moorland ponds are located in the forest.